jiacode777/Python-Project-vit/README.md

 ## 11. License

-This project is open for educational and personal use.
+This project is mine Naivedya Singh and cannot be used